-Ex farmer, after an accident in 2002 was left as a tetraplegic at the age of 39.
+Bryce, an ex farmer who after an accident in 2002 was left as a tetraplegic at the age of 39.
 He found keeping a level of fitness and finding sporting opportunities near impossible.
 Bryce has had positions on School Boards and a Disability Trust and saw Parafed as a way to help others in his situation to be involved in sport.
-He found that people with physical impairments had very few opportunities to be involved in Sport, and without a provider such as Parafed athletes have no other options.
+Bryce found that people with physical impairments had very few opportunities to be involved in Sport, and without a provider such as Parafed athletes options are limited.

 Neil was injured at 17 playing rugby, where everything revolved around the sport and achieving at numerous levels.
 Being involved in sport post-injury has balanced and enabled Neil’s success in gaining tertiary qualifications, running a business, playing and coaching provincial sport, being a family member and a father.
 All of this coming together has taken him to one of the highest points any tetraplegic has been on a hand cycle, cycling 1000 km’s from Lasa, Tibet to Kathmandu, Nepal and to over 5000m above sea level at Everest base camp.
 This is what sport and being involved in sport has done for Neil and why he would like others to have these opportunities too.

 An active sportsperson throughout her life, Stacey believes sport is the vehicle for social change.
-Having cerebral palsy, Stacey has a unique perspective on the world of disability sport, which makes her an important team member within the disability sport community.
-She was employed by the Halberg Disability Sport Foundation for 11 years, plus captained New Zealand at the Sydney 2000 Paralympics Boccia team where they placed 4th.
-She is very passionate about making more sporting opportunities possible for everyone.
+Having cerebral palsy, Stacey has a unique perspective on the world of disability sport.
+Throughout her child and adulthood, she participated in many different sports - inclusive and segregated, the pinnacle of which was when Stacey captained the New Zealand Boccia Team at the Sydney 2000 Paralympics where they placed 4th.
+She attended Waikato University and has a Bachelor of Arts degree, majored in education.
+Stacey was employed by the Halberg Disability Sport Foundation for 11 years and is very passionate about making more sporting opportunities possible for everyone.